Capstone-Projects-2023-Fall/project-studysync/documentation/docs/system-architecture/design.md

 ## Use case 8
-  A user finds out some flashcards need to be updated in order to improve accuracy.
+  A user finds out some quiz question need to be updated in order to improve accuracy.

-1. User logs in to StudySynce as usual.
+1. User logs in to StudySync as usual.
-2. Then user has to go to their created flashcards.
+2. The user navigates to the quiz page and selects a specific question or answer.
-3. User finds out which flashcards need to be updated.
+3. User finds out which questions need to be updated.
-4. User makes some changes to the flashcard definition and details.
+4. User makes some changes to the question as well as the answer choices.
-5. User saves changes and then flashcards are updated and ready to be learned.
+5. User saves changes and then questions are updated and the quiz is now ready for the user to take.
 <img width="790" alt="Updated #8" src="https://github.com/Capstone-Projects-2023-Fall/project-studysync/assets/70645481/b3ccb4f4-9259-4516-b2d4-1c1ac8727916" />